Our vision & work

 One in Four was established as a charity in Ireland in 2002.
 Set up by Colm O’Gorman, it started out as a public voice for people abused in clerical and institutional settings and provided therapy.
 Since then, as more people have come forward for help the range of clients and the required services have expanded.
 We now run a wide range of therapy programmes (individual, group, family, couples and prevention treatment), and an increasingly busy advocacy service, often providing vital support during the criminal justice journey from initial reporting through to trial.

-One in Four Ireland is a registered charity (CHY 15289) with offices in Dublin, Ireland.
+One in Four Ireland is a registered charity (CHY 15289, Charity Reg.
+No.: 20052393) with offices in Dublin, Ireland.
+We comply with the Children First Guidance 2011 and ICTR's Statement of Guiding Principles for Fundraising.